The Prosecco Wine Guide

 • Brut 0–12 g/L RS (residual sugar) – Up to a half gram of sugar per glass

-• Extra Dry 12–17 g/L RS – Just over a half gram of sugar per glass
+• Extra Dry 12–17 g/L RS – Just over half a gram of sugar per glass

-• Dry 17–32 g/L RS – Up to 1 gram of sugar per glass
+• Dry 17–32 g/L RS – Up to one gram of sugar per glass

 By the way, if you haven’t had an Extra Dry Prosecco yet, this style offers a great balance between Prosecco’s fruit, tingly acidity, and subtle sweetness.

-How to Serve Prosecco
+How To Serve Prosecco Wine

 The Perfect Mimosa Wine